Mining on Lium Compute Subnet

 - Central Miner Server: A lightweight CPU server that coordinates your mining operations

-- GPU Executors: One or more GPU-equipped machines that perform actual computations
+- GPU Nodes: One or more GPU-equipped machines that perform actual computations

 System Requirements